SixArm/mast-cell-help/topics/anaphylaxis/index.md

 * **Protracted anaphylaxis**: This means a persistent anaphylactic reaction that lasts hours to days without clearly resolving.

 * **Anaphylaxis-like a.k.a. anaphylactoid reaction**: This means a reaction that is much like anaphylaxis, except without any identifiable allergen.
-See [anaphylaxis and anaphylactoid](../anaphylaxis-and-anaphlactoid/).
+See [anaphylactic versus anaphylactoid](../anaphylactic-versus-anaphylactoid/).
 Anaphylactoid reactions can be mild, moderate, or severe i..e. life-threatening.
 Anaphylactoid shock must be treated immediately in the same way as anaphylactic shock.
 Biphasic anaphylactoid shock can happen.
 Protraced anaphylactoid reactions can happen.

 * **Idiopathic anaphylaxis**: This is medical diagnosis when no specific trigger can be identified after an appropriate evaluation and when other conditions have been ruled out.